I was at my dad’s shop

 - The glass will sit within the groove 1/2″ on all sides meaning we’d need to subtract 1″ width wise and length wise.

-Here’s a drawing for those, like me, who have to see it.
+For those, like me, who have to see it:

 We first cut the pieces of each frame piece slightly longer than what we needed making sure we didn’t waste any of the most pristine pieces.
 Then we cut off the tongue side of each piece with the band saw (table saw would be easier, but we don’t have one yet).

 Everything above the red line will be removed and everything below will be for the frame.
 This piece, for example, was not able to be used due to damaged groove.

 After we shaved off the tongue side, we measured and marked the 45° angle and cut with the miter saw.
 The only bad thing is that our miter saw didn’t cut the entire length and we had to finish it off with the band saw.
 If we had a compound miter saw, it wouldn’t have been a problem but, ours does not extend.

 After cutting one angle on two pieces, we did a test fit.